hoontae-jin/ME5404/README.md

 * Question 4.
 Linear Least Squares (SLS) and Least-mean-square (LMS)
 * Question 5.
 Optimizing weight to minimize the given cost function

-2. Homework 2 in Progress
-.
-.
-.
+2. Homework 2 (Multi Layer Perceptron - Regression and Classification) to be uploaded on 27, Feb, 2022

+3. Homework 3 (Radial Basis Function Network and Self Organising Maps) in progress